-SOURCES: Fiscal 2014-2018, Office of the Comptroller; fiscal 2019, Executive Office for Administration and Finance.
+SOURCES: Fiscal 2015-2018, Office of the Comptroller; preliminary fiscal 2019 and projected fiscal 2020, Executive Office for Administration and Finance.

-- (1) Totals may not add due to rounding. - (2) Some fiscal 2014 amounts were reclassified to conform to the fiscal 2015 presentation in the Statutory Basis Financial Report. - (3) Prior to January 1, 2014, public utility corporations were subject to an excise tax of 6.5% on net income.
-Legislation enacted in 2013 repealed the separate excise tax for utility corporations, which are now subject to the corporate excise imposed on business corporations. - (4) For fiscal 2014 through 2018, tax and non-tax revenue from judgments and settlements in excess of \$10 million is included in specific tax and non-tax revenue categories.
-See "COMMONWEALTH REVENUES Federal and Other Non-Tax Revenues; Settlements and Judgments." - (5) Beginning in fiscal 2015, the annual amount of sales tax receipts statutorily credited to the MBTA was increased by \$160 million.
-See "COMMONWEALTH REVENUES AND EXPENDITURES - State Taxes; Sales and Use Tax." - (6) The Workforce Training Fund is not subject to annual appropriation, and employer contributions are deposited directly in the Workforce Training Fund after their collection. - (7) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, abandoned property proceeds and other inter-fund transfers. - (8) Fiscal 2016 budgeted Debt Service excluded \$113 million in payments made from a non-budgeted fund that was made from budgeted funds in other years. - (9) Post-Employment Benefits include all budgeted pension transfers and transfers to the State Retiree Benefits Trust Fund (SRBTF).
-See "Pension and OPEB Funding Other Post-Employment Benefit Obligations (OPEB)." - (10) Starting in fiscal 2015, transfers of funding for the Health Connector have not occurred because increased dedicated revenues, federal grants and self-generated revenues have been able to cover the full program and administrative costs. - (11) Consists largely of appropriations authorized to be expended in the following year.
+(2) Prior to January 1, 2014, public utility corporations were subject to an excise tax of 6.5% on net income.
+Legislation enacted in 2013 repealed the separate excise tax for utility corporations, which are now subject to the corporate excise imposed on business corporations.

+(3) For fiscal 2015 through 2019, tax and non-tax revenue from judgments and settlements in excess of \$10 million is included in specific tax and non-tax revenue categories.
+See "COMMONWEALTH REVENUES - Federal and Other Non-Tax Revenues; Settlements and Judgments."

+(4) Beginning in fiscal 2015, the annual amount of sales tax receipts statutorily credited to the MBTA was increased by \$160 million.
+See "COMMONWEALTH REVENUES AND EXPENDITURES - State Taxes; Sales and Use Tax."

+(5) The Workforce Training Fund is not subject to annual appropriation, and employer contributions are deposited directly in the Workforce Training Fund after their collection.

+(6) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, abandoned property proceeds and other inter-fund transfers.

+(7) Fiscal 2016 budgeted Debt Service excluded \$113 million in payments made from a non-budgeted fund that was made from budgeted funds in other years.

+(8) Post-Employment Benefits include all budgeted pension transfers and transfers to the State Retiree Benefits Trust Fund (SRBTF).
+See "PENSION AND OPEB FUNDING - Other Post-Employment Benefit Obligations (OPEB)."

+(9) Starting in fiscal 2015, transfers of funding for the Health Connector have not occurred because increased dedicated revenues, federal grants and self-generated revenues have been able to cover the full program and administrative costs.

+(10) Consists largely of appropriations authorized to be expended in the following year.

+(11) For fiscal 2019, see "FISCAL 2019 AND FISCAL 2020 - Fiscal 2019."